 We know that we are on to a wonderful model, and I am confident that if we stay the course and play with a straight bat, we will meet all aspirations of investors and other stakeholders.
 Hence, no matter the pressure, we communicate our strategy to all stakeholders in simple terms, stick to the plan, and deliver on the stated strategy.
 I am confident that with this approach, results will follow, it's only a matter of time.

-combination In parallel, a like e-gov. I about which massive lon our business of our founda GOVERNA that may be on your mind.
+combination In parallel, a like e-gov. I about which massive lon our business

 Our Bank, ov steps to crea forward.
-Be would like to
+Be would like to of our founda